mpicker0/ac2017/README.md

 * December 13:  `mix run scripts/dec13.exs`.
 Part two works in theory, but takes a very long time (it hasn't actually been observed to complete yet) and needs to be rethought.
+* December 14:  `mix run scripts/dec14.exs`.
+This isn't too efficient as it uses a map and creates lots of intermediate maps along the way.
+Still, it runs quickly enough.

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: